Hylozoic/hylo-node/README.md

 * `PLAY_APP_SECRET`: set to a string over length 16 to avoid the code erroring. real value only needed for running in production environment
 * `ROLLBAR_SERVER_TOKEN`: use the `post_server_item` token in  [Rollbar](https://rollbar.com/hylo_dev/Hylo/settings/access_tokens/)
 * `SENDWITHUS_KEY`: set up a test key in SendWithUs to send all email only to you (ask someone with admin rights to set this up)
+* `HYLO_SLACK_ICON`: should be a 48x48 pixel icon optimized for display within slack

 ### running the dev server